 Empowering Young Athletes to Make Their Own Decisions

 To help young athletes develop that vital sense of autonomy, we must empower them to make their own decisions, both within our sessions, and regarding the activities they participate in.
+Perceived autonomy is a key component of Self-Determination Theory, and integral to helping people develop the intrinsic motivation to consistently and meaningfully engage in an activity.

 Coaches can also support athletes’ autonomy by requesting their input into training design.
 This might mean asking them to choose between different types of drills (that have similar objectives), or to decide the order of the drills in the training session.
 Or we could even ask athletes to design the training session.